MultisampledNight/nyandere/doc/sketch.typ

 nyandere stats [TIMERANGE]
 ```

-- Optionally accepts a timerange to emit statistics over
+- Accepts a timerange to emit statistics over
   - If not passed, lists stats over the last 30 days
 - Statistics include
   - Money spent in total